 Alex B. Perez

-Alex is a Criminal Defense Attorney who has a successful private practice in Orange County with his brother, the Law Offices of Perez and Perez.
-He is a member of the Orange County Bar Association, the Los Angeles County Bar Association, the Mexican American Bar Association, and the California Attorneys for Criminal Justice.
+Alex is a criminal defense attorney who has a successful private practice in Orange County with his brother, the Law Offices of Perez & Perez.
+He is a member of the Orange County Bar Association, the Los Angeles County Bar Association, the Mexican American Bar Association and the California Attorneys for Criminal Justice.
+He attended Stanford University where he received both a Bachelor’s and Master’s degree in Political Science and Sociology.
+He then received a law degree from the University of Southern California Law School.
 He has been attending Outfest since the late 1990’s and has been a major donor for many years.